TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/billing-tags.md

 * How to: [Use tags to organize your Azure resources](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-using-tags)
 * By design, tags cannot be added to a managed resource group.
 Instead, please create tags to Workspace, which will eventually propagate to Managed Resource Group tags.
-Tags can be added to [ARM template](https://github.com/Azure/azure-quickstart-templates/tree/master/101-databricks-workspace) only.
+Tags can be added to [ARM template](https://github.com/Azure/azure-quickstart-templates/tree/master/101-databricks-workspace).
 Please add Tag to "resources":

 ```
 "resources": [